Robocalls, Rumors And Emails: Last-Minute Election Disinformation Floods Voters

 Two right-wing operatives, Jacob Wohl and Jack Burkman, have since been charged with using the calls to intimidate voters, which is a felony.

-Federal authorities also announced this week that Iran was behind threatening emails sent to thousands of Democrats in Florida and Alaska and made to appear as though they came from the far-right extremist group, the Proud Boys.
+Federal authorities also announced this week that Iran was behind threatening emails sent to thousands of Democrats in Florida and Alaska and made to appear as though they came from the far-right extremist group the Proud Boys.
 The emails warned voters that the group had gained access to their personal information and that "you will vote for Trump on Election Day or we will come after you."

 Social media as disinformation vector